tom4897/seedbox-autoinstall/README.md

 - Presence and basic correctness of `meta-data` (`instance-id`, `local-hostname`).
 - `user-data` YAML, top-level `#cloud-config`, and `autoinstall` structure against the official JSON schema.

+Schema reference:

+- The JSON schema used by the validator is vendored at `scripts/ubuntu_autoinstall_schema.json`.
+See Canonical Subiquity Autoinstall documentation for upstream details.

 Todo list
 ---------